react-navigation/react-navigation.github.io/docs/navigating.md

 Let's break this down:

-- `navigation`: the `navigation` prop is passed in to every **screen component** ([definition](glossary-of-terms.html#screen-component)) in stack navigator (more about this later in ["The navigation prop in depth"](navigation-prop.html)).
+- `navigation` - the `navigation` prop is passed in to every **screen component** ([definition](glossary-of-terms.html#screen-component)) in stack navigator (more about this later in ["The navigation prop in depth"](navigation-prop.html)).
-- `navigate('Details')`: we call the `navigate` function (on the `navigation` prop &mdash; naming is hard!) with the name of the route that we'd like to move the user to.
+- `navigate('Details')` - we call the `navigate` function (on the `navigation` prop &mdash; naming is hard!) with the name of the route that we'd like to move the user to.

-> If we call `this.props.navigation.navigate` with a route name that we haven't defined on a stack navigator, nothing will happen.
+> If we call `navigation.navigate` with a route name that we haven't defined on a stack navigator, nothing will happen.
 Said another way, we can only navigate to routes that have been defined on our stack navigator &mdash; we cannot navigate to an arbitrary component.

-So we now have a stack with two routes: 1) the Home route 2) the Details route.
-What would happen if we navigated to the Details route again, from the Details screen?
+So we now have a stack with two routes: 1) the `Home` route 2) the `Details` route.
+What would happen if we navigated to the `Details` route again, from the `Details` screen?

 ## Navigate to a route multiple times